Silhouette of a woman holding her arms out. An orange balloon is shown bloating her insides while the string simulates the intestines.

 • Cramping or bloating that is typically relieved or partially relieved by pass gas or having a bowel movement

 The cause of IBS is unknown and the disease itself is poorly understood.
-But here are two known contributing factors that are relevant to MS, also according to the Mayo Clinic:1-4
+But here are two contributing factors (that I think are relevant to MS): abnormal muscle contractions in the intestine, and an abnormal nervous system.
+We know that MS can interfere with muscle movement and the nervous system.1

 My IBS diagnosis